cwinters/cwinters.github.io/_posts/2015-02-01-some-follow-ups.md

 width="240" height="151" alt="Good morning waffles all cooked"></a>
 </p>

-Finally, part of the answer to "how do I cleanup after Li&egrave; waffles?" is: make more waffles!
+Finally, part of the answer to "how do I cleanup after Li&egrave;ge waffles?" is: make more waffles!
 Unless you have a waffle iron that can detach the plates for cleaning, you'll inevitably miss some of the hardened sugar.
 But the next waffles you make will absorb those little bits and what you'll have left after